entitylabs/trafficmanagement/README.md

   a.
 Each car has a arandom speed.
   b.
 When a car stops at a signal it starts off witha. random speed again.

-2. All trafic lights are started with a random timer
+2. All traffic lights are started with a random timer

 3. Traffic can move while signal turns from GREEN to YELLOW but is restricted when signal turns from  RED to GREEN